 Since Hurricanes Andrew, Wilma, and now Irma, we know that the heavy cost of climate devastation in underserved communities of color is counted in jobs, affordable housing, and families' financial resilience lost or put at risk in the wake of the storm.

-NewFM-EF is mobilizing frontline community groups towards the end of winning climate resilient jobs, housing and education.
-We seek to do this with a broad spectrum of partners both inside and outside the traditional environmental movement and led by frontline communities, consisting of African American, Caribbean and Latinos, all who would be most affected by the triple effects of rising sea levels, catastrophic effects of a giant storm and poverty.
+NewFM-EF is educating and mobilizing frontline community groups to win climate resilient jobs, housing and equity in disaster response.
+We work with a broad spectrum of partners both inside and outside the traditional environmental movement and are led by frontline communities that include African American, Caribbean and Latino residents, all of whom are most affected by the triple effects of rising sea levels, catastrophic effects of a giant storm and poverty.

-The core components of this program include: a) non-partisan voter education and mobilization on climate change within low-income communities of color; b) developing a core of individuals from front line communities who are trained as First Responders in the event of climate catastrophe; and c) providing Green Economy skills training and green enterprise development in order to build climate resilient jobs within low- and moderate income communities.
+The core components of our program include: a) non-partisan voter education and mobilization on climate change within low-income communities of color; b) developing equitable disaster preparedness plans within communities for climate catastrophe; and c) advocating for Green Economy skills training and green enterprise development in order to build climate resilient jobs within low- and moderate-income communities.